Return to story

 bus at high altitude, so my wife and I stayed in Sucre.

-After a morning in bed, I
+After a morning in bed, my

 felt up to very limited exploration.
 Was there anything

 interesting a short walk from the hotel?
-The map showed a church
+The map showed a

 of San Filipe Neri, Saint Philip Neri.
-Now, I’m Jewish, and not
+Now, I’m Jewish, and

 an authority on sixteenth-century saints, but I did once read some

 wonderful poems by Phyllis McGinley.
-I remembered just a fragment
+I remembered just a

-about Philip Neri, 1515 - 1595, whom she described as “the merriest man
+about Philip Neri, 1515 - 1595, whom she described as “the merriest

 alive” and said he “was made a saint, by holy wit.”

-So I wondered: would the paintings
+So I wondered: would the

 in the church reflect his reported taste for jokes?
-We set out in that
+We set out in

 find any unlocked door or bell to ring.
-But the far side brought
+But the far side

-us within easy walking range of the Metropolitan Cathedral, the large
+us within easy walking range of the Metropolitan Cathedral, the

 church in the center of Sucre.
 It is a large Spanish colonial